 The online team (managing editors for online and any other staff members who work on The Eagle’s social media) should edit or delete inaccurate social media posts, so people who haven’t seen the corrections will not spread them on social media.
 They should note that we have edited or deleted inaccurate posts.

-The managing editor for online and/or the editor-in-chief will make the call to remove a comment that is made on The Eagle’s Facebook page.
+The managing editor for online and/or the editor-in-chief will make the call to remove a comment that is made on The Eagle’s social media pages.
+The managing editor for online and/or editor-in-chief may limit comments on social media posts if there are multiple instances of hate speech or other offensive language.

 Staff members’ accounts